 As mentioned above, management considers several risk factors when assigning our risk rankings each quarter.
 We believe the long-term impacts of the COVID-19 pandemic remain uncertain, and therefore continue to represent a risk to our portfolio.
-During the first quarter of 2022, we added 17 new loans to our portfolio with a risk ranking of 3.
-Additionally, one loan improved from a risk ranking of 4 to a risk ranking of 3 and separately another loan declined from a 4 risk ranking to a 5 risk ranking.
-However, our weighted average risk ranking at March 31, 2022 is unchanged from December 31, 2021 at 3.1.
+During the second quarter of 2022, we added nine new loans to our portfolio with a risk ranking of 3, and eight loans repaid, of which five loans had a risk ranking of 2 and three loans had a risk ranking of 3.
+Our weighted average risk ranking at June 30, 2022 is unchanged from March 31, 2022 at 3.1.